valentinegarikayi/ZCP/_posts/2025-10-10-botswana-visit.md

     teaser: /assets/images/mabhena-bots.JPG
 ---

-## GENERAL SECRETARY VISITS BOTSWANA FOR A BILATERAL MEETING WITH THE BOTSWANA NATIONAL FRONT (BNF)

 **9th October 2025**

 On the 9th of October 2025, the Zimbabwe Communist Party (ZCP) General Secretary, Cde